strvcom/dbt-workshop/chapters/05/loyalty.md

 # Loyalty data
 In this example we will use Python and some simple ML to predict whether a customer will register for a loyalty program.
-In order to do so, we will use the `dim_customers` table we created in the previous exercise.
+In order to do so, we will use the `customers` table we created in the previous exercise.
 Let's first add information which customer is registered already.

 ## Exercise